 Thus even in the current here and now it still takes reinforced effort to remind myself the man left this world in 2009 at the age of 50.

-Entering this world at the end of August, Michael Joseph Jackson was born beneath the astrological sign of Virgo.
+Entering this world on the 29th of August, 1958 Michael Joseph Jackson was born beneath the astrological sign of Virgo.
 The sign of the Virgin, or Harvest Maiden is considered the “worry wart” of the Zodiac as well as one of the three “karmic” signs.
-Those born under any of the karmic signs function best when their lives are in service to others.
+Those born under any of the karmic signs function best when they are in service to others.
 The typical Virgo does this by producing as close to perfect work as possible.

 work is repeatedly not appreciated by their superior over time, the stress caused from never hearing those badly needed words of praise or appreciation will eventually affect their bodies and health.
-Ironically, the sign that’s healthiest usually by lifestyle and hygiene tends to be the same sign that’s most susceptible into tricking themselves they have the most disastrous and deadly diseases known to man.
+Ironically, the sign that’s healthiest usually by lifestyle, regimen, and hygiene tends to be the same sign that’s most susceptible into tricking themselves with absolute certainty they’ve succumbed to the most disastrous and deadly diseases known to man.
 When a Virgo’s thoughts are burdened with the stress of incessantly analyzing why they aren’t getting rave reviews from their superiors, their constant self criticism ends up generating some of the greatest hypochondriacs known to Man.

 A burden which he relinquished a mere 10 or so hours later.

-May Perpetual Light shine upon his soul.
+May Perpetual Light shine upon Michael Jackson’s soul.

 Brad Kronen’s book “Love in the Stars” published by Llewellyn Worldwide, Inc. is available for purchase at your local book seller or online at amazon.com at the link listed below.